chunyufen/Simple_typst_article_template/README.md

 I have tried to used "include" for chapters, bibliography and appendix.
 The cross-reference system did not work.
 I therefore embeded everything in 1 single file "article.typ".

-I would be very grateful if some persons can amend for me.
+I would be very grateful if some persons can teach me and amend for me.

 The offical English Typst documentation is [here](https://typst.app/docs/).